Yahweasel/libav.js/README.md

 In order to reduce license-header Hell, the small amount of wrapper functions provided by libav.js are all released under the so-called “0-clause BSD” license, which does not require that the license text itself appear in derivative works.
-Built libraries should have their correct license headers.
+Built libraries have their correct license headers.

 ## VARIANTS